nicokaegi/MiloneTech_WebsitePt3/README.md

 git command cheat sheet:

-git add <files with changes you want to add>
+git add "files with changes you want to add"
 - let git know what changes you have made

 git commit -m "some message detailing what changes you made"